Hit Parade | Music History and Music Trivia Image

 What makes a song a smash?
 Talent?
 Luck?
 Timing?
 All that—and more.
 Chris Molanphy, pop-chart analyst and author of Slate’s “Why Is This Song No. 1?” series, tells tales from a half-century of chart history.
 Through storytelling, trivia and song snippets, Chris dissects how that song you love—or hate—dominated the airwaves, made its way to the top of the charts and shaped your memories forever.

-Want more Hit Parade?
-Join Slate Plus to unlock monthly early-access episodes, bonus episodes of "The Bridge," and ad-free listening across all your favorite Slate podcasts.
+Get more Hit Parade with Slate Plus!
+Join for monthly early-access episodes, bonus episodes of "The Bridge," and ad-free listening across all your favorite Slate podcasts.
 Subscribe directly from the Hit Parade show page on Apple Podcasts or Spotify.
-Or, visit slate.com/hitparadeplus to get access...
+Or, visit slate.com/hitparadeplus to get access wh...

 Series Episodes